osrsbox/osrsbox.github.io/_posts/2018-08-18-writing-runelite-plugins-part-3-config.md

 {% include figure.html path="blog/runelite-part3/config-menu-examples.png" alt="Example configuration menus for RuneLite plugins" %}

-As you can see from the examples, the RuneLite configuration system allows for inclusion of a variety of different methods to store and set configuration options.
+As you can see from the examples, the RuneLite configuration system allows for the inclusion of a variety of different methods to store and set configuration options.
 Specifically, there are six different options.
 I have classified these below based on the type of value they are designed to store.

 - **Boolean:** Implemented using a simple _checkbox_.
 Check for enabled (true) or unchecked for disabled (false)
 - **Integer:** Implemented using a simple _spinner_ box.
 Can use up and down arrows to increase or decrease the integer value, or type an integer value directly in the box